lweasel/piquant/docs/assessment.rst

 Transcript classifiers
 ----------------------

-Transcript classifiers split the whole set of input transcripts into discrete groups, those groups sharing some similar properties; such a division of transcripts then allows the performance of quantification tools to be assessed across different types of transcripts.
+Transcript classifiers split the whole set of input transcripts into discrete groups, these groups sharing some similar property; such a division of transcripts then allows the performance of quantification tools to be assessed across different types of transcripts.
 The transcript classifiers provided by default are listed below; however it is easy to extend *piquant* to add additional classifiers (see :ref:`extending-adding-new-classifiers`).

 Note, however, that transcript classifiers fall into one of two distinct types, and these types are described first.